The Online Data Filter for the KM3NeT Neutrino Telescopes: Data processing

 An event is triggered by the identification of a cluster of hits which complies with predefined criteria.
 Following a trigger, all telescope data within a time window around the time of the event are recorded.
 The reduction of the data is thus given by the product of duration of this time window and the trigger rate.
 Different trigger algorithms are operated simultaneously.
 In addition, level\nobreakdashes-0 (L0), level\nobreakdashes-1 (L1), level\nobreakdashes-2 (L2), Supernova (SN), and summary data can be recorded according to predefined samplings.
 The L0 data contain all hits from all PMTs in the detector.
-The L1 data contain local coincidences between two (or more) L0 hits in one optical module within a predefined time window.
+The L1 data are a subset of the L0 data and contain only local coincidences between two (or more) L0 hits in one optical module within a predefined time window.
 The L2 and SN data are a subset of the L1 data subject to additional constraints.
 These constraints apply to the time difference between hits, the space angle between PMT axes and the number of hits.
-The summary data contain the rate and status of all PMTs in the detector per slice in time.
+The L0, L1 and L2 data correspond to the first processing steps of the data filter.
+They are used for monitoring of the data quality and for the calibration of the detector.
+The SN data are used to study low\nobreakdashes-energy neutrinos ($\mathrm{MeV}$) from e.g.\ Supernovae.
+The criteria for L0, L1, L2 and SN data are similar for ORCA and ARCA.
+The summary data contain the rate and status of the offshore data acquisition of all PMTs in the detector per slice in time.
 They are used to monitor the operation of the detector and the conditions in the deep sea.
-To limit the data volume, the measured rate of each PMT is compressed to a single byte using the logarithmic value of the counts per unit time.
+To limit the volume of the summary data, the measured rate of each PMT is compressed to a single byte using the logarithmic value of the counts per unit time.
 The dynamic range is from $2~\mathrm{kHz}$ ($1$) to $2~\mathrm{MHz}$ ($256$).
 A zero value ($0$) corresponds to any rate that is less than the lower limit.
 The high\nobreakdashes-rate veto and FIFO status from the FPGA are recorded for each PMT inside a given optical module using two values of 32 bits.
-The UDP frame counters are recorded using two values of 16 bits.
+The UDP frame counters are included in the summary data using two values of 16 bits.